 A business plan is like an architect’s plans for a house.
 Obviously you’re most interested in the finished product, where everything is completed and you can see how great it looks.
 But everything you see is supported by the underlying structure.
 And if that structure has a problem, or hasn’t been constructed correctly, you may find your house collapsing around your ears.
 If you aren’t following a solid business plan, the same thing could happen to your business.

 In difficult times such as these, a business plan can give you renewed focus and a map to ensure your business makes it out the other side.

 Getting your ideas down on paper is a great way to spot any potential gaps in your plans.
 It also forces you to look at all aspects of your business and to consider the worst case scenario.
 Make sure you spend enough time to consider both internal and external factors and that you get everything written down.

-You’re more than capable of writing your own business plan and there are certainly plenty of templates available to help you get started.
+You’re more than capable of writing your own business plan.
+There are certainly plenty of templates available to help you get started.
 But with so much at stake, you may find it a bit overwhelming.

 Unfortunately, this stops many business owners from ever completing their business plan, Or it’s finished and then shoved in a filing cabinet, never to be seen again – that’s the worst thing that can happen to a business plan.
 It is a living, breathing document that you should regularly read, follow, and amend when necessary (as in current circumstances).

 One way to overcome your apprehension is to get help from experts such as the team at MBC who can: